Crossing of the Galveston, Harrisburg & San Antonio (GH&SA) Railway and the St. Louis, Brownsville & Mexico (SLB&M) Railway

 with the difficulty of moving freight between their port and the population

-centers farther inland.
+centers further inland.
 With an immediate objective of reaching Victoria, the

-first five miles out of Port Lavaca was completed in either 1857 or 1858.
+first five miles out of Port Lavaca was completed c.1858.
 The

 remaining 23 miles to Victoria was completed in 1861.
 The SA&MG did not survive the